30 Best GMT Watches to Buy Right Now

 Bell & Ross BR V2-93 GMT

 Bell & Ross is arguably known for their square-shaped dive watches.
-One of its more traditional (Or non-traditional for Bell & Ross) is the BR V2-93 GMT.
+One of its more traditional (or non-traditional for Bell & Ross) is the BR V2-93 GMT.
 It’s a paired-down and easily recognizable GMT that really fits well for anyone looking for nothing too crazy but still wants a solid travelers’ watch.
 The black high-contrast dial is paired with a very monochromatic bezel for the 24-hour indicator.
 Really, the only color on the watch is the orange-tipped second hand, and “GMT” at 6 o’Clock.
 The watch is stainless steel and measures in at a solid 41mm.
-The price for the Bell & Ross BR V2-93 GMT is a very modest $3,250 USD.
+The price for the Bell & Ross BR V2-93 GMT is $3,500 USD.

 Christopher Ward C65 Aquitaine GMT

-As much as we’ve griped about Christopher Ward in the past, the brand has really stepped up it’s game in the last couple of years.
-One of our favorite new releases has been the C65 Aquitaine GMT.
-Besides the fact that’s it’s simply a solid dive watch, adding the GMT function just ices the cake.
-The vintage vibes really resonate with us and despite the time itself blending into the dial a little bit, the cream color is actually kind of charming.
+It seems like Christopher Ward has grown exponentially in the last few years.
+They have become so big, that they are currently the United Kingdom’s largest watchmaker.
+And one of my favorite pieces from the brand is the C65 Aquitaine GMT.
+Besides the fact that’s it’s simply a solid dive watch, adding the GMT function just puts icing on the cake.
+The vintage vibes really resonate with me and despite the time itself blending into the dial a little bit, the cream color is actually kind of charming.
 The blue tipped GMT hand is superbly legible.
 The stainless steel case is a very nice brushed texture and measures in at 41mm.
-Price for the Christopher Ward C65 Aquitaine GMT is a modest $1,525 USD.
+Price for the Christopher Ward C65 Aquitaine GMT is a modest $1,610 USD.

 Hamilton Broadway GMT Limited Edition